liguowang/cpgtools/README.md

   --version             show program's version number and exit -h, --help            show this help message and exit -i INPUT_FILE, --input-file=INPUT_FILE
-                        BED file specifying the C position.
-Must have at least 3 columns (chrom start end).
-Note: the first base in a chromosome is numbered 0.
-BED file can be regular or compressed by 'gzip' or 'bz'. [required] -r GENE_FILE, --refgene=GENE_FILE
+                        BED3+ file specifying the C position.
+BED3+ file could be a regular text file or compressed file (*.gz, *.bz2) or accessible url. [required] -r GENE_FILE, --refgene=GENE_FILE
-                        Reference gene model in standard BED-12 format (https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
+                        Reference gene model in BED12 format
+                        (https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
+                        It is recommended that multiple transcripts of the same gene are collapsed into a single super transcript with one TSS and one name.
   -u BASAL_UP_SIZE, --basal-up=BASAL_UP_SIZE
                         Size of extension to upstream of TSS (used to define gene's "basal regulatory domain"). default=5000 (bp)